-Assembly Bill (AB) 686 requires the housing element to provide an analysis of barriers that block or impair access to fair housing opportunities.
-AB 686 also requires the housing element to commit to actively and meaningfully affirmatively further fair housing.
+Assembly Bill (AB) 686 requires a city's housing element to provide an analysis of barriers to access to opportunity and to commit to actively and meaningfully affirmatively further fair housing.
 This analysis includes an assessment of fair housing enforcement, outreach activities, trends in overcrowding, housing problems, and cost burden, segregation patterns, and any other impediments to fair housing.
 The assessment also analyzes the extent to which the identified RHNA sites affirmatively further fair housing.